-The Dangers Of Polyester And Why Bearaby Went Natural
+The Pros and Cons Of Polyester And Why Bearaby Went Natural

 Let’s jump deeper into the dangers of synthetic polyester and discover why the Bearaby team loves (and advocates for) sustainable, healthy natural fabrics.